 Lilla is also wrong about parties in political institutions:

+bq.
 The disappointment only grew in subsequent decades, as Congress seemed less and less able to act decisively and legislate coherently.
 There are many reasons for this, some of them perverse consequences of reforms meant to make government more open and responsive to the public.
 New committees and subcommittees were established to focus on narrower issues, but this had the unintended effect of making them more susceptible to lobbyists and the whims of powerful chairmen.
-Congressional hearings began to be televised and campaign finances were made public, but as a result individual congressmen and senators became more self-sufficient and could ignore party dictates.
+Congressional hearings began to be televised and campaign finances were made public, but as a result _individual congressmen and senators became more self-sufficient and could ignore party dictates_.
 Coalitions broke apart, large initiatives stalled, special interest legislation and court orders piled up, government grew more complex and less effective.

 Italics mine.
 Lilla is basically describing the Legislative Reorganization Act of 1970.
 But 40 years have intervened.
 In that period, the parties have become more ideologically homogeneous and also ideologically distinct from each other (see this post).
 As a consequence, the parties’ rank-and-file have been more willing to empower party leaders.
 This is conditional party government theory.
 Small wonder, then, that party unity has _increased_.

 Because Lilla gets this wrong, he gets the consequences wrong too:

 bq.
 And Americans noticed.
 Not recognizing themselves in the garbled noises coming out of Washington, unsure what the major parties stood for, they drew the conclusion that their voices were being ignored.
 Which was not exactly true.
 It’s just that, paradoxically, more voice has meant less echo.